-Welcome to Vermont College of Fine Arts (VCFA).
+Welcome to VCFA.
 VCFA occupies a unique and evolving place in American higher education, devoted exclusively to graduate study in the fine arts.
-Our extended community of writers, musicians, designers, filmmakers, and artists is now enriched by our first-ever permanent residency at CalArts-our official home and affiliate.
+Our extended community of writers, musicians, designers, filmmakers, and artists is now enriched by our permanent residency location at CalArts-our official home and affiliate.
 This exciting development enhances our vibrant national center for graduate arts education, offering our students an unparalleled opportunity to deepen their creative practice in one of the most forward-thinking arts environments in the world.